Kashmiri Dum Aloo Recipe

 Ingredients

-Baby Potatoes – This recipe is traditionally made using baby potatoes.
-Baby potatoes have more starch content and they hold their shape well after boiling and frying.
-Having said that, feel free to make it using regular large potatoes cut into large chunks if baby potatoes are not easily available.
+• Baby Potatoes – This recipe is traditionally made using baby potatoes.
+Baby potatoes have a higher starch content and hold their shape well after boiling and frying.
+That said, feel free to use regular large potatoes, cut into large chunks, if baby potatoes are not easily available.

-Oil – Make this curry in mustard oil for an authentic taste.
-To deep fry the potatoes, you can use either mustard oil or any cooking oil.
+• Oil – Make this curry in mustard oil for an authentic taste.
+To deep-fry the potatoes, you can use either mustard oil or any other cooking oil.

-All-Purpose Flour (Maida) – Traditionally flour is not added to this curry.
-But if you are not very comfortable cooking with yogurt, then add a little flour to make sure it doesn’t split while cooking.
-It also doesn’t alter the taste of the dish.
+• All-Purpose Flour (Maida) – Traditionally, flour is not added to this curry.
+But if you are not very comfortable cooking with yogurt, add a little flour to prevent it from splitting.
+It also doesn’t alter the dish’s taste.

 How To Make Kashmiri Style Dum Aloo